contexto

 Note:

-1. The following are considered operational units: Aracruz and Cachoeiro de Itapemirim (ES), Belém (PA), Imperatriz (MA), Jacareí, Limeira, Mogi das Cruzes, Rio Verde and Suzano (SP), Maracanaú (CE), Mucuri (BA) and Ribas do Rio Pardo and Três Lagoas (MS).
-The Eunápolis (BA) unit is a joint operation in which Veracel is responsible for social action.
-The acquisition of two Pactiv Evergreen mills (Pine Bluff and Waynesville), on October 1, 2024, located in the states of Arkansas and North Carolina, in the United States, is not being considered.
+1. The following are regarded as operational units: Aracruz and Cachoeiro de Itapemirim (ES), Belém (PA), Imperatriz (MA), Jacareí, Limeira, Mogi das Cruzes, Rio Verde, and Suzano (SP), Maracanaú (CE), Mucuri (BA), and Ribas do Rio Pardo and Três Lagoas (MS).
+The Eunápolis (BA) unit is a joint operation, with Veracel responsible for social initiatives.
+The acquisition of two Pactiv Evergreen mills (Pine Bluff and Waynesville) in Arkansas and North Carolina, USA, effective October 1, 2024, is not under consideration.

 Number of operations under implementation/development that are in the consultation phase with the local community¹